 Activities will be dependent on the conditions of the water and the weather.
 The experienced Lifesavers will guide us through the day and discuss with us the best ways we may be able to keep safe in all conditions.

 Dam Busters Day, Leslie Dam – YMCA outdoor education facility

 On this day we will carry out scenarios and conduct rescues, using water crafts and recreational aids.
-It is sure to be fun filled day with important educational outcomes.
 Team leaders will take participants through a safety talk and show a series of short videos before teaching resuscitation skills.
 Children will form groups and rotate through exciting activities in the water and on the land throughout the day.

 Parent participation is needed and we recommend that younger siblings do not accompany you on this day as the surroundings do not allow for general play.
 Participants will be notified closer to the event if the venue changes due to water levels and dam closures.

 - Survival swimming and water safety